 \section{Introduction}

 Let $\bfk$ be an algebraically closed field.
-The goal of this paper is to study the distorsion in the Cremona group $\Bir(\P^2_\bfk)$.
-We characterize distorted elements, and study their distorsion function.
-The three main tools are: (1) an upper bound on the distorsion which is obtained via height estimates, using basic number theory (this holds in arbitrary dimension); (2) a result of Blanc and Déserti concerning base points of birational transformations of the plane; (3) a non-distorsion result for parabolic elements in $\Bir(\P^2_\bfk)$, obtained via Noether inequalities and the study of the action of $\Bir(\P^2_\bfk)$ on the Picard-Manin space, an infinite dimensional hyperbolic space.
+The goal of this paper is to study the distortion in the Cremona group $\Bir(\P^2_\bfk)$.
+We characterize distorted elements, and study their distortion function.
+The three main tools are: (1) an upper bound on the distortion which is obtained via height estimates, using basic number theory (this holds in arbitrary dimension); (2) a result of Blanc and D\'eserti concerning base points of birational transformations of the plane; (3) a non-distortion result for parabolic elements in $\Bir(\P^2_\bfk)$, obtained via Noether inequalities and the study of the action of $\Bir(\P^2_\bfk)$ on the Picard-Manin space (an infinite-dimensional hyperbolic space).
 This third step sheds new light on the geometry of the action of $\Bir(\P^2_\bfk)$ on this hyperbolic space.